 |T. De Matteis, J. de Fine Licht, T. Hoefler:|

 |FBLAS: Streaming Linear Algebra on FPGA|

-> AbstractEnergy efficiency is one of the primary concerns when designing large scale computing systems.
-This makes reconfigurable hardware an attractive alternative to load-store architectures, as it allows eliminating expensive control and data movement overheads in computations.
-In practice, these devices are often not considered in the high-performance computing community, due to the steep learning curve and low productivity of hardware design, and the lack of available library support for fundamental operations.
-With the introduction of high-level synthesis (HLS) tools, programming hardware has become more accessible, but optimizing for these architectures requires factoring in new transformations and trade-offs between hardware resources and computational performance.
-We present FBLAS, an open source implementation of BLAS for FPGAs.
-FBLAS is implemented with HLS, enabling reusability, maintainability, and portability across FPGAs, and easy integration with existing software and hardware codes.
-By using the work-depth model, we capture the space/time trade-off of designing linear algebra circuits, allowing modules to be optimized within performance or resource constraints.
-Module interfaces are designed to natively support streaming communication across on-chip connections, allowing them to be composed to reduce off-chip communication.
-With the methodologies used to design FBLAS, we hope to set a precedent for FPGA library design, and contribute to the toolbox of customizable hardware components that is necessary for HPC codes to start productively targeting reconfigurable platforms.
+AbstractSpatial computing architectures pose an attractive alternative to mitigate control and data movement overheads typical of load-store architectures.
+In practice, these devices are rarely considered in the HPC community due to the steep learning curve, low productivity and lack of available libraries for fundamental operations.
+High-level synthesis (HLS) tools are facilitating hardware programming, but optimizing for these architectures requires factoring in new transformations and resources/performance trade-offs.
+We present FBLAS, an open-source HLS implementation of BLAS for FPGAs, that enables reusability, portability and easy integration with existing software and hardware codes.
+FBLAS' implementation allows scaling hardware modules to exploit on-chip resources, and module interfaces are designed to natively support streaming on-chip communications, allowing them to be composed to reduce off-chip communication.
+With FBLAS, we set a precedent for FPGA library design, and contribute to the toolbox of customizable hardware components necessary for HPC codes to start productively targeting reconfigurable platforms.